 |Recommended amount is $1000 until debt is paid off; then 3-6 months of expenses||Recommended amount is variable, based on known upcoming expenses|

-What Types of Sinking Funds Do You Need?
+What Types of Sinking Fund Categories Do You Need?

-This will vary based on each family, but we have one for Christmas, vacation, anniversary, house updates, and taxes (I know – all the important stuff, right?).
+This will vary based on each family, but we have sinking fund categories for: Christmas, vacation, anniversary, house updates, and taxes (I know – all the important stuff, right?).
 This way we can take a vacation without feeling guilty.
-And we can plan ahead of the kids’ extra circular activities without worrying how we’ll cover it, since they are insanely expensive.
+And we can plan ahead of the kids’ extracircular activities without worrying how we’ll cover it, since they are insanely expensive.

 Not everyone will have the same categories for sinking funds, or even emergencies, which is fine.
 What’s important is that you’ve sat down and mapped out possible expenses, and have decided to face them head on.